Stargate (music producers): Star Roc

 Stargate teamed-up with hip hop mogul Jay-Z to launch the record label StarRoc.
 The label, which is based at Jay-Z's Roc the Mic studio in Manhattan, will be a 50/50 partnership with the team and Jay-Z's entertainment company Roc Nation.
 Eriksen and Hermansen's connection with Jay-Z, then the CEO of Def Jam Recordings, began with the release of "So Sick"; they met through then-Def Jam A&R Tyran "Ty Ty" Smith, a longtime friend of Jay-Z. StarRoc released one album, the self-titled release from Alexis Jordan, in 2011.
 As of 2016, the website's registration has expired.
 No posts have been made on the label's Instagram account since mid-2013, and its Twitter postings ceased in March 2014.
 The current status of the label is unknown.

-Steller Songs
+Stellar Songs

 In addition to their new venture, Eriksen signed a global co-publishing deal with EMI Music Publishing which would further EMI's involvement with Stargate's future projects.
 Prior to the deal, EMI had been involved with Hermansen's projects for nearly ten years since he signed a deal in 1999.
-Hermansen and Eriksen will also continue their joint-venture partnership, Stellar Songs, with EMI.
+Hermansen and Eriksen agreed to also continue their joint-venture partnership, Stellar Songs, with EMI, and remain with their long-time managers Tim Blacksmith and Danny D.